ZekeAranyLucas/material-takehome/README.md

 - [x] Get file contents: Returns the content of a file in the current working directory.
 - [x] Move a file: Move an existing file in the current working directory to a new location (in the same directory).
-- [] Find a file/directory: Given a filename, find all the files and directories within the current working directory that have exactly that name.
+- [x] Find a file/directory: Given a filename, find all the files and directories within the current working directory that have exactly that name. **there can be only one**
 - [] Interface with Java's Files.\* APIs.
 - [] throw when trying to delete non-empty directories.